 Review of Brazil (1985)

 Terry Gilliam (director).

-This is the single best film I have ever seen.
-It’s a funny, horrible, sublime and tightly composed distortion of reality.
-Kafka meets Orwell, Huxley and Disney: The Leitmotif samba in Kamen’s score strongly resembles the one in “Saludos Amigos” (1942), from the time before Brazil got a military government whose agents carried out terrorism against its own population in the CIA’s “backyard”.
-The drift toward madness recalls Disney’s own sequel, The Three Caballeros (1944).
-In a Guardian interview (Andrew Pulver, 2013-09-02), Gilliam said Brazil was the start of a trilogy of ”dystopian satires”, followed in this context by Twelve Monkeys (1995) and The Zero Theorem (2013).
+The opening scene, where a tiny technical malfunction in a huge bureaucracy sets events in motion, resembles the opening of “The Dead Lady of Clown Town” (1964).
+In the events themselves, Kafka meets Orwell, Huxley and Disney: The Leitmotif samba in Kamen’s score strongly resembles the one in “Saludos Amigos” (1942), from the time before Brazil got a military government whose agents carried out terrorism against its own population in the CIA’s “backyard”.
+The persistent drift toward madness recalls Disney’s sequel, The Three Caballeros (1944).
+The movie’s bombing campaign in a fictionalized Britain also recalls the Irish “Birmingham Six” who were still in prison in 1985, despite their innocence being widely known for a decade in British politics and law enforcement.

 References here: “Terry Gilliam” tag description, The Meaning of Life (1983), Gunbuster: Aim for the Top!
 (1988), Kafka (1991), “Tribunal” (1994), “Pump Six” (2008), The Hunger Games (2012), The Zero Theorem (2013), Mad Max: Fury Road (2015), Dorohedoro (2020).